Reece James: 2021–2023: Injury issues

 On 28 August 2021, James was sent off at the end of the first half of a 1–1 draw against Liverpool due to a handball incident.
 He scored two goals in the second half of a 3–0 win over Newcastle United at St James' Park on 30 October.
 At the end of the season James was nominated for the PFA Young Player of the Year award.

 On 5 September 2022, James signed a new six-year contract with Chelsea, committing to the club until June 2028.
 His performances were praised in October 2022, although later that month he suffered a knee injury, and had to see a specialist doctor.
 He was injured on his first game back, on 27 December 2022, being substituted after 53 minutes. he was ruled out of play for a further four weeks.
+On 25 April 2023, Chelsea announced that James would miss the rest of the season with a hamstring problem.